 More on principles: What about family-centered care?

 The purpose of early intervention is to achieve family outcomes as well as child outcomes.
-Visit NECTAC’s Family-Centered Principles and Practices page to find resources illustrating the principles of family-centered service delivery.
+Visit Early childhood Technical Assistance Center’s (ECTA) Early Intervention Services page to find resources illustrating the principles of family-centered service delivery.

 Involving Latino families.

 Addressing the Needs of Latino Children: A National Survey of State Administrators of Early Childhood Programs (Executive Summary) examines the linguistically and culturally relevant practices that state administrators reported were recommended or being used by early education and intervention programs that enrolled Latino children and families.